valentinwerner1/UniversityProjects/README.md

 # UniversityProjects
-All the projects I have done during my BIPM masters programme
+Some of the projects (or sometimes just smaller tasks) I have done during my BIPM masters programme